Meet Stephen Manning

 Meet Tess Hellgren

 Tess Hellgren is an attorney and Deputy Legal Director of Innovation Law Lab.
 She is passionate about using legal tools to advance and advocate for the rights and well-being of immigrants and their families, including the right to seek asylum.
-Tess is counsel in Immigrant Defenders Law Center v.
-Mayorkas, fighting the unlawful implementation of the Remain in Mexico policy, and in Las Americas v.
-Biden, challenging systemic injustice in the immigration courts.
-She is also class counsel in Doe v.
-Biden and Gomez v.
-Biden, which challenge unlawful restrictions on the U.S. visa system.
+Tess is counsel or class counsel in federal litigation including cases challenging the unlawful implementation of the Remain in Mexico policy; the abuse and rights violations of Haitian asylum seekers in Del Rio, Texas; and unlawful restrictions on the U.S. visa system.
 Tess received her J.D. magna cum laude from Harvard Law School, where she represented asylum seekers through the Harvard Immigration and Refugee Clinic and co-directed the student-run Removal Defense Project.

-Before joining Law Lab, Tess worked with detained asylum seekers in the United Kingdom; volunteered with the CARA Pro Bono Project in Dilley, Texas; and was a legal intern for the Santa Fe Dreamers Project and a summer law clerk for Immigrant Law Group PC.
+Before joining Law Lab, Tess worked with detained asylum seekers in the United Kingdom and volunteered with the CARA Pro Bono Project in Dilley, Texas.
 She holds an M.Sc. in Migration Studies from the University of Oxford and an A.B. summa cum laude from Harvard University.
 Tess is privileged to serve on the board of the Women's Justice Initiative and the Gainesville Giving Garden and is a member of the Oregon and Florida state bars.

 Meet Kelsey Provo